flagshipcompany/flagship-for-magento/README.md

 ## Shipping

 When a customer places an order, the selected shipping methods are shown and the customer can choose a shipping method.
+(Please note that all quotes are inclusive of taxes)

 To make a FlagShip shipment, Sales > Orders > Order# 123 > Ship > Send To FlagShip